baptistar/baptistar.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Since Fall 2025, I am an Assistant Professor of [Statistical Sciences](https://www.statistics.utoronto.ca) at the University of Toronto and a Faculty Affiliate at the [Vector Institute](https://vectorinstitute.ai/).
+Since Fall 2025, I am an Assistant Professor at the [University of Toronto](https://www.utoronto.ca/) and a Faculty Affiliate at the [Vector Institute](https://vectorinstitute.ai/).
 My research is on probabilistic modeling and inference for problems in science and engineering.
 Most recently, I have been developing and analyzing generative models based on computational measure transport.

-Bio: I was a von Kármán instructor at Caltech in [Computing + Mathematical Sciences](http://cms.caltech.edu) and a Postdoctoral Scientist at [Amazon Search](https://www.amazon.science) where I was hosted by Andrew Stuart.
-I completed my PhD at MIT in Computational Science and Engineering where I was fortunate to be advised by [Youssef Marzouk](http://uqgroup.mit.edu).
-I also received my BASc in [Engineering Science](http://engsci.utoronto.ca) from the University of Toronto.
+Bio: Before moving to Toronto, I was a von Kármán instructor at Caltech in [Computing + Mathematical Sciences](http://cms.caltech.edu) where I was hosted by [Andrew Stuart](http://stuart.caltech.edu/) and [Houman Owhadi](https://users.cms.caltech.edu/~owhadi/), as well as a Postdoctoral Scientist at [Amazon Search](https://www.amazon.science).
+I received my PhD from MIT in Computational Science and Engineering, where I was advised by [Youssef Marzouk](http://uqgroup.mit.edu), and my BASc from the University of Toronto in [Engineering Science](http://engsci.utoronto.ca).

 **Contact**: r.baptista (at) utoronto (dot) ca\\
 **Follow**: <a href="https://scholar.google.com/citations?user=rdYO0XYAAAAJ&hl=en" title="Google Scholar"><i class="    ai ai-google-scholar"></i> Google Scholar </a>&emsp;